 The National Trust's Henry A. Jordan, M.D., Preservation Excellence Fund provides funding to deserving organizations demonstrating commitment to the protection of natural and cultural resources in the Mid-Atlantic region.
 The endowed fund supports innovative projects and programs in Delaware, the District of Columbia, Maryland, New Jersey, Pennsylvania, Virginia and West Virginia.
 Individual awards typically range from $1,000 to $2,000.

 The fund awards programs and activities that: facilitate positive dialogues between the diverse interests of historic preservation, land conservation, business development, transportation, and government in a search for common ground in protecting the environment; stimulate the development of local and state policies that protect the cultural landscape and its resources; heighten public awareness of an involvement of issues relating to the livability and sustainability of communities; and encourage innovative partnerships and approaches to open space conservation and historic preservation.
-Please contact the Southern Field Office for additional information.
+Please follow this link for more information.

 Preservation Fund of Pennsylvania